casperh123/Website-Analyser/README.md

 # Website Analyzer

-A comprehensive website analysis tool that helps developers and website owners maintain and optimize their web presence.
-This all-in-one solution combines broken link checking, cache warming, and detailed website metrics to ensure your website performs at its best.
+A robust, enterprise-grade website analysis toolkit designed for developers, SEO specialists, and website administrators.
+This comprehensive solution combines broken link detection, intelligent cache warming, and detailed performance metrics to optimize website maintenance and user experience.
+Overview

+Website Analyzer is built on .NET 8.0 with a modern Blazor interface, providing an all-in-one solution for website maintenance and optimization.
+The application helps maintain website health, improve performance, and ensure optimal user experience through automated monitoring and proactive maintenance.

 ## 🚀 Key Features